 A Historic Focus on Sustainability

 Throughout our history, we have taken a leadership role in promoting energy efficiency and sustainability, setting new benchmarks for what defines a great project.
 From our earliest days, the firm established energy performance and sustainability as core values.
 We embraced LEED early.
 LPA designed the nation’s first LEED-NC-certified building, the Premier Automotive Group headquarters, in 1998.

 In 2004, the firm committed to an internal goal of making projects perform 25% better than California’s Title 24 energy code.
 In 2007, we began hiring engineers to better address building performance.
 A research team, LPAred, was added in 2016 to improve the evaluation of performance, develop actionable research and complete the feedback loop to enable evidence-based innovation.

 “They were tackling environmental issues before climate action was even a term.
 To call them strong in the sustainability category would be an understatement.”
 AIA California Firm Award juror

 As an integrated firm, we believe it is essential for involve the whole firm in the goals and achievements.
 It’s a shared endeavor.
 Everyone is given the tools to think sustainably; everyone understands the research.
-At LPA, there is no “Sustainability Director”; project teams have ownership of the design performance.
+Project teams have ownership of the design performance.
 The firm’s culture focuses on education, personal growth and transparency.
 We track and share EUIs and design narratives for projects, encouraging tough questions.
 Firmwide sessions and regular TechTalks explore the lessons learned from projects and celebrate successes; quarterly master’s courses offer deeper understanding of specialized topics.

 We also believe in practicing what we preach.
 All of LPA’s studios are certified LEED Gold or Platinum CI.